 Charge the battery always fully.
-The bulk of chargers feature an indicator light to provide you with a warning when it is fully charged.
-Charging time varies between an hour and therefore the whole night counting on the extent of discharge.
+The bulk of chargers features an indicator light to provide you with a warning when it is fully charged.
+Charging time varies between an hour and therefore the whole night, counting on the extent of discharge.

-The maximum amount as possible, don’t let the battery discharge quite 70%.
-Typically, the longer it takes to charge, it’ll overheat more, reducing its life.
+As much as possible, don’t let the battery discharge quite 70%.
+Typically, the longer it takes to charge, it’ll overheat, reducing its life.
 An excessive amount of heat isn’t good for the lifetime of the battery.

-Running the cart all day until the battery runs dry isn’t always the right thing to do.
-During operation, it’ll overheat, and therefore it’ll take also the longer charging time.
+Running the cart all day until the battery dries isn’t always the right thing to do.
+During operation, it’ll overheat, and therefore it’ll also take a longer charging time.

 How do I support golf cart batteries?

-Disconnect the battery charger with power cable before servicing to avoid electric shock.
-Switch off the battery charger does not overcome this risk.
+Disconnect the battery charger with the power cable before servicing to avoid electric shock.
+Switching off the battery charger does not overcome this risk.
 Never touch the uninsulated part of the ac or dc join or uninsulated battery terminal.

-Charge only batteries which are same type, voltage, cell number, and amp-hour capacities as shown on the design of the battery.
+Charge only batteries of the same type, voltage, cell number, and amp-hour capacities as shown on the design of the battery.
 Other sorts of batteries may burst and cause so much harm and damage.

 Using a damaged battery may risk one’s life.
-The use of a damaged or broken connector may result in a risk of electric shock.
+Using a damaged or broken connector may result in a risk of electric shock.
 Explosive gases are produced through Lead-acid batteries.

-To save yourself arcing, burning near batteries, you need to be careful during disconnecting charging cable from batteries when the charger is operating and even you must not disconnect a dc charging cable when the battery is on a charge.
+To save yourself arcing and burning near batteries, you need to be careful during disconnecting the charging cable from batteries when the charger is operating, and even you must not disconnect a dc charging cable when the battery is on charge.

-Keep sparks, flame, and smoking materials away from batteries as these products are highly inflammable.
-Always shield eyes when working near batteries as a concern of precaution.
+Keep sparks, flame, and smoking materials away from batteries, as these products are highly flammable.
+Always shield your eyes when working near batteries as a concern of precaution.
 The battery terminal should be free of any metal or wrenched things.

 It causes arcing or an explosion of the battery.
-Hydrogen gas is so inflammable and batteries produce hydrogen gas, which can cause a great explosion if ignited.
+Hydrogen gas is flammable, and batteries produce hydrogen gas, which can cause a great explosion if ignited.
 You must not smoke, use an open flame, or create sparks near the battery.